Lahannin/Lahannin/README.md

-**Product Marketing Lead at Trezor.
-The original Bitcoin hardware wallet.**
+**Product marketer for things that are hard to describe.
+Product Marketing Lead at Trezor, the original Bitcoin hardware wallet.**

 I love products that are difficult to explain.
 The kind that require a bit of thinking before they click.
 My job is taking that complexity and turning it into something people actually understand.